-Here are some tips on how to stay cool under the Arizona sun:
+Here are some tips on how to stay cool under the hot Arizona sun:

 - Cover Up.
 It might seem counterintuitive, but bring long-sleeved shirts, socks and pants.
 And don’t forget a wide-brimmed hat!
 Your clothes will be your first layer of protection between you and the sun.

 - Stay Wet.
 Soak Everything — yourself, your clothes, your hair, your hat, your bandana or sarong in that cold river water!
 Or place a wet bandana on the back of your neck.

 - Keep Away From The Rocks.
 Don’t set up your campsite next to that really cool-looking rock wall.
 Rocks retain heat; that rock wall will act as a space heater all night long.
 Instead, set up your camp (forgo the tent altogether; they can keep you too warm on hot nights) as close to the river as possible.
 You might get a refreshing breeze coming off the water.

 - Drink water!
 Be sure to hydrate continuously throughout the day, drink plenty of electrolytes and eat salty snacks.
 Listen to your body and notice the color of your urine; it should be a light yellow and well-hydrated folks likely will need to use the restroom at each rest stop.

 - Reapply sunscreen and lip balm frequently.
 In addition to being pretty uncomfortable, a sunburn can also make you feel warmer.